Documentation

 1. Define attributes and levels.
 Identify the dimensions you want to test and the values each can take.
 For a smartphone, attributes might be brand, price, battery life, and screen size, with several levels each.

 2. Design the task sets.
-Generate combinations of levels into competing concepts, organised into balanced task sets.
+Generate combinations of levels into competing concepts, organized into balanced task sets.
 Use an efficient experimental design so the data is statistically tractable.

 3. Collect responses.
 Each respondent works through their assigned task set, choosing one concept per task.